mwkyuen/hotel/README.md

 * State 2 is a client with an existing reservation at the hotel.
 * State 3 is a client who has neither a reservation nor currently checked-in (default state)

-As commands are issued to the Concierge the client objects are updated.
+As commands are issued to the Concierge the client objects and the relevant `*.csv` files are updated.

 ![client_state_change](/images/client_state.png)